 Sales is a numbers game.
 The more potential clients you reach, the more sales you're likely to make, but this doesn't mean you can ignore quality in favor of quantity.
 As you get better at cold calling, you may find that you have to make fewer calls to get enough appointments to meet your sales quota – or even to exceed it.
 Here are some phone sales tips to help you refine the art.

 Get Their Attention in 15 Seconds or Less

 Fifteen seconds – that's how long you have before your prospect realizes that this is just another lousy sales call.
-If he doesn't actually hang up on you, this is where he stops listening.
-Maybe he's still got the phone to his ear, but his dog has just stolen his kid's favorite toy and you're the last thing on his mind.
+If they don't actually hang up on you, this is where they stop listening.
+Maybe they've still got the phone to their ear, but their dog has just stolen their kid's favorite toy and you're the last thing on their mind.

-Your opening statement should grab his attention and give him a reason to keep listening.
-It should make him think, "OK, I can buy another toy later.
+Your opening statement should grab their attention and give them a reason to keep listening.
+It should make them think, "OK, I can buy another toy later.
 I want to hear this."

 Many prospects will reflexively say “I'm not interested” or “I'm busy” the second they realize they've just picked up the phone for a cold call.
 They'll shut you down before they hear what you have to offer.
 Don't hang up.
 Jump in with an open-ended question instead, something that will jumpstart the conversation.
 Go for a question that will make your prospect stop and think before disconnecting.
 Possibilities include “What is your biggest problem right now?” or “What are your goals?”

 Inspire emotion in your prospect – happy feelings about your product, bad feelings about not having it.
 Storytelling is very effective, so toss in an anecdote or two about your other customers and how your product improved their lives.